Milley: US coordination with Taliban on strikes 'possible'

 - Oops!Something went wrong.Please try again later.

-WASHINGTON (AP) — Army Gen. Mark Milley, chairman of the Joint Chiefs of Staff, said Wednesday that it's “possible” that the U.S. will have to coordinate with the Taliban on any future counterterrorism strikes in Afghanistan against Islamic State militants or others.
+WASHINGTON (AP) — Army Gen. Mark Milley, chairman of the Joint Chiefs of Staff, said it's “possible” the United States will seek to coordinate with the Taliban on counterterrorism strikes in Afghanistan against Islamic State militants or others.

+Milley did not elaborate, and his comment Wednesday did not appear to suggest immediate plans to work with the Taliban.

+U.S. military commanders coordinated daily with Taliban commanders outside the Kabul airport over the past three weeks to facilitate the evacuation of more than 124,000 people.
+But that was a matter of convenience for both parties and not necessarily a sign that they will pursue, or even want, a regular relationship in the future.

+The extent and nature of a U.S.-Taliban relationship, now that the war is over, is one of the key issues to be worked out.
+The U.S. diplomatic presence in Kabul has been moved to Doha, Qatar.
+President Joe Biden has noted several times recently that the Taliban are avowed enemies of the Islamic State group in Afghanistan, suggesting a shared interest with the United States.

+At a Pentagon news conference with Defense Secretary Lloyd Austin, Milley called the Taliban “ruthless” adding, “Whether or not they change remains to be seen.”
+He suggested that the recent cooperative arrangement with the Taliban at Kabul airport was not necessarily a model for the future.

-The Taliban, said Milley, is a “ruthless” group, and “whether or not they change remains to be seen.”
-He added, “In war you do what you must in order to reduce risk to mission and force, not what you necessarily want to do.”
+“In war you do what you must in order to reduce risk to mission and force, not what you necessarily want to do,” Milley said.

-Speaking two days after the final U.S. troops left Afghanistan at the close of a turbulent and deadly evacuation of more than 124,000 American citizens, Afghans and others, Milley and Defense Secretary Lloyd Austin told Pentagon reporters that it's hard to predict the future of the Taliban in Afghanistan.
+Biden has promised further targeting of the IS group in Afghanistan in response to the IS suicide bombing last week at a Kabul airport gate that killed scores of Afghans and 13 American service members.
+On Saturday the U.S. military carried out a drone strike in Afghanistan that it said killed two IS planners.
+On Tuesday, Biden said, “To ISIS-K: We are not done with you yet,” referring to the IS group.

+Targeting Islamic State militants or other extremist groups, such as al-Qaida, will be more difficult with no U.S. military forces on the ground and no friendly government forces with which to share intelligence on extremist networks.
+But the Biden administration asserts that it can contain these groups by monitoring and potentially striking with assets based elsewhere in the region.

 “I would not make any leaps of logic to broader issues,” said Austin.

-Both men commanded troops in Afghanistan during the 20-year war and their comments on Wednesday largely focused on tributes to those who served, who died and who were wounded in the conflict and to those who executed the complex airlift over the past three weeks.
+Both Austin and Milley commanded troops in Afghanistan during the 20-year war and their comments at Wednesday's news conference largely focused on tributes to those who served in Afghanistan, including those who died or were wounded.
+They also thanked all who contributed to the final airlift, which Austin called the largest evacuation of civilians in American history.

-With the U.S. involvement in the war over and all American military out of the country, President Joe Biden is grappling with the prospects of a new relationship with the Taliban, the Islamist militant group the U.S. toppled after the Sept.
-11, 2001, attacks in America, and that is now once again in power in Afghanistan.
+Milley and Austin urged war veterans to view their service as worthwhile and appreciated by the American public, while acknowledging that the memories can be painful.

+“War is hard.
+It’s vicious.
+It’s brutal.
+It’s unforgiving,” Milley said.
+"Yes, we all have pain and anger.
+When we see what has unfolded over the last 20 years and over the last 20 days, that creates pain and anger.”

-Biden in an address to the nation on Tuesday called the U.S. airlift an “extraordinary success,” though more than 100 Americans and thousands of others were left behind.
-And he vigorously defended his decision to end America's longest war and withdraw all U.S. troops by an Aug.
+Biden in an address to the nation Tuesday defended his decision to end America's longest war and withdraw all U.S. troops by an Aug.
 31 deadline.

 “I was not going to extend this forever war,” Biden declared from the White House.
 "And I was not going to extend a forever exit.”